LucHermitte/vim-clang/README.md

   that depends on that type.
 This means:
     - it cannot be used to auto-import missing includes
     - it won't return parameters of unknown types
+- It doesn't report how parameters are formatted, and thus whether newlines are used in between, information I'd need in `:GOTOIMPL`. (may be if we analyse tokens...?)

+Workarounds:
 - `get_arguments()` doesn't work on template functions.
 Hopefully there is a
-  workaround: we can analyse _childrens_.
+  workaround: we can analyse _children_.
-- It doesn't report how parameters are formatted, and thus whether newlines are used in between, information I'd need in `:GOTOIMPL`. (may be if we analyse tokens...?)
+- The presence of `final` and `override` keywords can be found in the _children_.
-- It doesn't report `explicit` constructors (it can be deduced though: they are mono parameters constructors without the 'converting' flag)
+- `explicit` constructors can be deduced: they are mono parameters constructors without the 'converting' flag.
+- The true kind of a template function can be obtained with the `clang_getTemplateCursorKind` C function that has no binding in `clang.cindex`.

 Installation Requirements:
 -------------------------